|

 strong feelings about it: a desire for things to be different, and also a fear of what the

+change may bring.
 In the face of this uncertainty, it is the responsibility

 of project participants to undertake a creative process of exploration and identify